Data Bucketing

 properties("estimate_partition_size" = "20G")

-1. Modifying the bucketing type
+- Modifying the bucketing type is not supported.

-2. Modifying the bucket key
+- Modifying the bucket key is not supported.

-When creating a table, the number of buckets for each partition is uniformly specified through the DISTRIBUTED statement.
-To cope with data growth or reduction, you can specify the number of buckets for the new partition when dynamically adding partitions.
-The following example shows how to modify the number of buckets in newly added partitions using the ALTER TABLE command:
+When creating a table, the number of buckets for each partition is uniformly specified through the DISTRIBUTED clause.
+To handle data growth or shrinkage, you can specify the number of buckets for a new partition individually when dynamically adding partitions.

 -- Modify hash bucket table